brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 EJSON.parse('{"$numberDouble":"0.3333333333333333"}')

 ```
+It appears that 0.33 is a good cutt off point for a match on three letter names.
+Perhaps we can set an upper threshold of 0.4 to identify a name as possibly being the same.

 Lets use this test to determine if we have a matching master document.
 The easiest test is to query the master collection for an existing source_id field.
 Since this field is expected to be unique its an easy test.